josephxbrick/paginator/README.md

 `{Paginator} = require "paginator"`

-To add a paginator to the bottom a page component named `myPageComponent`:
+To add a paginator to the bottom of a page component named `myPageComponent`:
 ```
 New Paginator
   pageComponent: myPageComponent
   side: "bottom"
 ```
 By default, the paginator instance will be centered horizontally on the specified side of the page component, with 10 pixels between the chosen side of the page component and the the paginator.
-Paginators that are added to the left or right of the the page component will be oriented verticall: the dots are situated in a vertical stack rather than in a horizontal row.
+Paginators that are added to the left or right of the the page component will be oriented vertically: the dots are situated in a vertical stack rather than in a horizontal row.

 ### Other examples:
 ```